 On the due date, the AFWC will run the lottery on CORE.
 CORE will create the lottery and you will never know what your number was.
-CORE will generate an email to you with the site you have been paired with.
+Once the lottery process is complete, your placement will be visible in CORE.

 The Level II Fieldwork Assignment Agreement form will be placed in your box.
 Return signed copy to Academic Fieldwork Coordinator immediately.
 Your spot is not considered secure until this form has been turned in demonstrating your commitment to the fieldwork site.